farah1979/milestone-two-project/README.md

 4. Under "Source", click the dropdown called "None" and select "Master Branch".
 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
-7. This is my publish website link ()
+7. This is my publish website link [Welcome To Sweden](https://farah1979.github.io/welcome-to-sweden/)

 # Credits
 ## Code